Capevace/color/README.md

 ### Working with Shades

+Shades are variations of a single color, typically ranging from very light to very dark.
+They are essential in design for creating depth, contrast, and visual hierarchy.
+In this library, shades are represented as a collection of colors, usually including 11 variations labeled from 50 (lightest) to 950 (darkest), with 500 being the base color.

+Shades are particularly useful in web design and user interface development, as they allow for consistent color schemes and easy adaptation to different contexts (e.g., light mode vs. dark mode).
+They are a key component in design systems like Tailwind CSS and Filament, which use predefined shade palettes for their color schemes.

 #### Creating Shades

 You can create shades using predefined color palettes or generate them from a single color: